Fact sheet: Excavation (in dried soil) and off-site disposal – sediments

 Implementation of the technology

-• sediment excavation and stockpiling using mechanical equipment such as excavators, backhoes, and clamshell buckets
+• Sediment excavation and stockpiling using mechanical equipment such as excavators, backhoes, and clamshell buckets.

 Materials and Storage